 The sequel to one of the most celebrated Metroidvania games of all time, little is known about Axiom Verge 2 at the moment, and that mystery is oddly appropriate considering the game’s focus on exploration and discovery.
 Once again developed by Thomas Happ, the sequel — or possibly prequel — features a completely new story and powers, making it a good choice for those who have played the original as well as those who haven’t.
 You’ll be able to make use of hacking and drones during your adventure, and you’ll find a remarkable amount of variety in the terrain.
 We plan on going in as blind as possible.

 Golf Story was far more than a golf game on Nintendo Switch — it was a full-scale role-playing game filled with charming characters, all wrapped up in a golf shell that could still be enjoyed by those who don’t care about sports in the slightest.
 Developer Sidebar Games is taking this concept even further in Sports Story, which blends sports with role-playing mechanics again and adds plenty of new sports.
 These include tennis and you’ll study at a tennis academy, just like in the Game Boy Color classic Mario Tennis.
 You will even get the chance to compete in a “Decasportathon” to show just how up to the challenge you truly are.
 Although this game was slated for mid-2020, a Nintendo Direct indicated that it had been delayed.

 Bayonetta 2 likely only released because Nintendo stepped in and agreed to publish the game as a Wii U exclusive, and PlatinumGames’ Bayonetta 3 will also release as a Nintendo exclusive.
 The game is coming to Switch … eventually, but PlatinumGames and Nintendo have offered little information over the last few years regarding its release date, story, or content.
 We do know the titular hero will return, as we saw in a teaser trailer, and we can expect plenty of high-octane action and goofy fan service along the way.
 Given how incredible the first two games are, we’re willing to let PlatinumGames take as long as it needs.

-The Legend of Zelda: Breath of the Wild sequel
+The Legend of Zelda: Breath of the Wild sequel — TBA

 The Legend of Zelda: Breath of the Wild has been heralded as the best game of the generation and possibly the best video game of all time.
 It comes as no surprise that Nintendo wanted to create a direct sequel to it, though just what form that will take remains unclear.
 A teaser trailer released at E3 2019 suggests that Zelda could be playable along with Link, and the world seems to be suffering from another calamity despite the destruction of Ganon.
 We don’t expect the game to release for a few years, but we are very excited to get our hands on it when it finally does.

-Hollow Knight: Silksong
+Hollow Knight: Silksong — TBA